 The same applies to video poker.
 Games like Jacks or Better rely on consistent strategic decisions to maximise returns.
 Practising these games for free helps players avoid payout-killing mistakes once real money is involved.

 Roulette, while ultimately chance-based, also benefits from rehearsal.
 Free play lets players try different bet types, test out systems like Martingale or flat betting, and get a feel for the game’s rhythm.
-Even if no system can beat the house, understanding the risk profile of different betting approaches helps manage expectations.
+Even though no system can beat the house, understanding the risk profile of different betting approaches helps manage expectations.

 Learning Through Interaction and Immersion